A convention from 1604 just sent Brexit deeper into the abyss of uncertainty

 The United Kingdom voted to leave the E.U. in a referendum in June 2016.
 But since then, politicians have failed to agree on a plan that translates this yes-no question into reality.

 The U.K. and Europe are linked by more than four decades of shared laws and regulations, operating almost like a single country in many respects.
-Brexit negotiations have gotten stuck on how best to unpick this relationship — deciding which part of this relationship to keep and which to ditch.
+Brexit negotiations have gotten stuck on how best to unpick this relationship — deciding which parts to keep and which to ditch.

 Few thought thrashing something out would take this long.
 And now it really is crunch time.